Antenna Repair by JD Electrical Signs

 JD Electrical Sign Maintenance|

 My 80/20 mtr dipole (CD-78) developed high SWR (> 10:1) in Oct 2019.
 I called Robert's Sign (owner, Bill Miller) and sadly found that he recently had a stroke and will not be able to provide any services.
 So I searched the Internet and made a lot of phone calls before I found a bucket truck company.
 The owner, Juan Diaz of JD Electrical Signs sent his son, Josafat (Joe) to my house and together we did the repair the feed point on the CD78 which has corroded badly over the last 11 years.
 That's the last time the tower was cranked down for any work.
 He also replaced all of the missing BirdX Bird Spikes (B-S) that have fallen off over the years.
-The pullies were lubed and cold galvanized.
+The pulleys were lubricated and cold galvanized.

 Here's the story in pictures of what was done.